All Episodes

 He just pasted the picture over what they really want.

-Instead of having uh the uh courage and the moral conviction to actually introduce and do what they really want to do, they subdivide and select little pieces that they can kind of try and blow by it.
+Instead of having the courage and the moral conviction to actually introduce and do what they really want to do, they subdivide and select little pieces that they can kind of try and blow by it.

-Let me folks, this is exactly right.
+Let me, folks, this is exactly right.

-I uh that I'm you're making a good point here.
+You're making a good point here.

-I mean, if we've taken on Hitler, if we beat Hitler, if we got the Civil Rights Act passed, we can certainly take out the NRA.
+If we've taken on Hitler, if we beat Hitler, if we got the Civil Rights Act passed, we can certainly take out the NRA.

 The NRA is American citizens.